saikatroyc/gamehoarder/readme.md

 [Notes:
-1.Images in images/ folder needs to be given permission for rw. timeline.]
+1.Images in images/ folder needs to be given permission for rw.]